roensch/RepulsiveScatterer/README.md

     git submodule update --init --recursive

 To use both, the .cpp-files in "Forward_Problem/BAEMM_Matlab" and "Forward_Problem/Repulsor_Matlab" need to be mex-compiled.
 Exemplary compilation files for compilation on MacOS are provided.
 Beforehand, check the requirements for the submodule libraries (_Repulsor_ and _BÄMM_ require openblas, LAPACK and OpenCL to be installed).
+The compilation of the MEX-files is tested only on MacOS.
+On other sytems, one might need to link the Matlab-intern OpenBLAS- and LAPACK-implementations instead of the standard ones (with -lmwblas and -lmwlapack).
 Also note that your Matlab version needs to support a compiler which itself at least supports C++20.
 For further details to get those libraries working we refer to their respective README-files.

 Alternatively, you can use your own forward solver, just include it in "Forward_Problem/DirichletTri.m".